alexangione419/ImageCollager/README.md

 # ImageProcessor

-Our Processor uses a Project and a Layer class for the bulk of the processor The layer data is a list of pixels in the layer class.
+Our project class is the main class making up our model.
+This class implements the majority of the functionality required for our Image Processor, not including file operations.
+This class contains a list of Layers, which make up the image representation of the project.
+This list is made up of Layer objects.

+The layer class mainly consists of a 2D array of Pixels that represents the pixel makeup of the image on that layer.
+It also stores a version of the image with no filters added to it.
+It contains a reference back to the project it is held in.

 ## How to Use (Text view)